Jordan-Boulton1/jb-fit/README.md

 ## Ecommerce Business Model

-This site sells goods directly to individual customers, following a **Business to Customer (B2C)** model.
-In addition to individual transactions, it also offers subscription options, allowing customers to receive products or services on a regular basis, such as monthly or annually.
+This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
+It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

-The business is still in its early development stages but already features a newsletter and social media marketing links.
-Social media, particularly on larger platforms like Facebook, can play a crucial role in building a community around the business, increasing site traffic, and fostering customer loyalty.
+It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

-The newsletter list is a valuable tool for the business to engage with its customers.
-It can be used to send regular updates about special offers, new products, changes in business hours, event notifications, and more, ensuring that subscribers stay informed and connected.
+Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

+A newsletter list can be used by the business to send regular messages to site users.
+For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!

 ### Sitemap